sanger-pathogens/assembly-stats/README.md

 Detection of FASTA or FASTQ format of each file is automatic from the file contents, so file names and extensions are irrelevant.

+The files can be supplied in compressed format (.gz, .bz2 or .xz).
+Compression support depends on what libraries are available when assembly-stats is compiled.
+Compression type is detected automatically and does not depend on the file name extensions.

 The default output format is human readable.
 You can change the output format and ignore sequences shorter than a